yumdocs/www.yumdocs.com/docs/tutorial/04-cli-tutorial.md

 }
 ```

-3) Open a terminal window in the project directory and run `yumdocs input.docx data.json output.docx`.
+3) Open a terminal window in the project directory and run:

 <TerminalWindow>